 The following provides a summary of some of the positive steps that the College has taken:

-- publication of the College position statement Supporting transgender and gender-diverse people (PS02/18) in 2018
+- publishing the College position statement Supporting transgender and gender-diverse people (PS02/18) in 2018

-- publication of the College report Suffering in silence: age inequality in older people’s mental health care (CR221) in 2018
+- publishing the College report Suffering in silence: age inequality in older people’s mental health care (CR221) in 2018

 - embedding a values-based approach across the organisation, based on the College values of Courage, Innovation, Respect, Collaboration, Learning and Excellence